Not the End of the World (Brookmyre novel): Characters

-Los Angeles Police Department police officer.
+Larry FreemanLos Angeles Police Department police officer.
 He has recently returned to his job after the death of his son.
-Previously mentioned in Brookmyre's book Quite Ugly One Morning where he gives Jack Parlabane a gun which ends up saving his life.
+Previously mentioned in Brookmyre's book Quite Ugly One Morning where he gives Jack Parlabane a gun which ends up saving his life.Madeline WithersonFormer adult actress who now stars in Hollywood B-Movies.

-Madeline Witherson

-Former adult actress who now stars in Hollywood B-Movies.
 She meets Steff during a photoshoot for her new movie.
-She is the victim of several right-wing religious attacks at the film festival the book surrounds.
+She is the victim of several right-wing religious attacks at the film festival the book surrounds.Steff KennedyScottish photographer from Motherwell.

-Steff Kennedy

-Scottish Photographer from Motherwell.
 Has long blonde hair and suffers greatly from jet-lag in the book.
 Has a romantic relationship with Madeline Witherson in the book and helps investigate the attacks against her.
-Steff also appears in Brookmyre's book A Big Boy did it and Ran Away, in this book he was the photographer for a band's album sleeve; he photographs band members again in Dead Girl Walking.
+Steff also appears in Brookmyre's book A Big Boy Did It and Ran Away.
+In that book he was the photographer for a band's album sleeve; he photographs band members again in Dead Girl Walking.